 If an appeal is not timely filed, then the imposition of the penalties pursuant to the Notice, or Amended Notice, of Imposition of Civil Penalties or the Notice, or Amended Notice, of Increase of Civil Penalties, as the case may be, shall be final and no longer subject to appeal either administratively or judicially.
 Appeals will be heard by a Hearing Officer selected by the Board of Supervisors or the County Executive Officer.

 - a.
 Pre-appeal procedures and requirements.
 An appeal must be filed with and received by the Enforcement Officer no later than ten (10) days from the date of service of the notice or amended notice from which the appeal is taken.
 An appeal form shall be provided by the Code Compliance Division upon request.
 In order to be deemed timely submitted, the appeal form must include the following: - 1.
-The violation case number and date stated on the notice or amended notice being appealed; - 2.
-The facts and bases supporting the appellant's position that the amount of penalties should be reduced; - 3.
-The name and address of the appellant; and - 4.
-The filing fee established by the Board of Supervisors.
+The violation case number and date stated on the notice or amended notice being appealed - 2.
+The facts and bases supporting the appellant's position that the penalty amount should be reduced - 3.
+The name and address of the appellant, and - 4.
+The filing fee established by the Board of Supervisors b.
+Hearing and Hearing Officer's final administrative order.
+The jurisdiction of the Hearing Officer is limited solely to reviewing the amount of the penalty determined by the Enforcement Officer.